Pityriasis rosea

 Treatment

-- In most cases, the rash disappears on its own within 4-8 weeks.
+- Typically, the rash resolves naturally within 4-8 weeks.

-- In severe cases, when the disease progresses, oral glucocorticosteroids or antiviral systemic treatment are used.
+- In more severe instances where the condition progresses, oral medications or systemic treatments targeting viral causes might be used.

 Peeling skin syndrome